evanseitz/squid-nn/docs/tutorials.rst

+.. _tutorials:

 Modeling Tutorials
 ===================

-Examples of applying SQUID on previously-released models can be found in the following notebooks:
+Examples of applying SQUID on previously-released models can be found in the following notebooks

 .. toctree::
     :maxdepth: 1